 Building your own house does not always pan out this way.
-Both land development and general contracting are highly skilled professions that take time to develop and perfect.
+Both land development and general contracting are skilled professions that require experience, local knowledge and relationships.

-The key aspect to understand is that most of the value that developers bring to the table is based on their pre-existing relationships.
-They have key working relationships with people in financing, design, and local government that allow them to reduce the friction in the home building process and get things done efficiently.
-They are able to leverage these contacts to reduce their risk.
-For example, before buying a large parcel of land for a subdivision, they may have conversations with their civil engineer to assess feasibility, and the town official in charge of signing off on the plot subdivision to ensure that it will go through smoothly.
+Most of the value that developers bring to the table is their pre-existing relationships.
+They have key working relationships with people in financing, design and local government that allow them to reduce the friction in the home building process and get things done efficiently and leverage these contacts to reduce their risk.
+For example, before buying a large parcel of land for a subdivision, they may have conversations with their civil engineer to assess feasibility and the town official in charge of signing off on the plot subdivision to ensure that it will go through smoothly.

 Controlling Land Development Risk:

 For building a single family home in a rural location, land development risk is fairly minimal.
-That risk only increases if you need to subdivide a parcel of land or get a zoning variance for some construction that is not permitted by right.
-For this reason, it's vitally important that you or your real estate agent perform a comprehensive land feasibility study before placing an offer to buy land to build on.
+That risk increases if you plan to subdivide a parcel of land or get a zoning variance for some construction that is not permitted by right.
+For this reason, it's important that you or your real estate agent perform a diligent land feasibility study before placing an offer to buy land to build on.

 One of the larger remaining risks for a custom home owner is the site development costs.
-It's important to fully understand the scope of that work and secure written bids before proceeding.
+It's important to fully understand the scope and the cost of the site work..

 Controlling Construction Risk: